Medi-Cal vs. Medicare: Who’s Eligible & What’s Covered?

 Medi-Cal provides health care coverage to those in California who have a low income, while Medicare is a nationwide program that covers seniors and those with certain disabilities.

-Eligibility for Medi-Cal is driven by income.
-In most circumstances, you’ll qualify for Medi-Cal's free coverage if you’re an individual earning $18,755 or less a year or a family of four making $38,295 or less annually.
+Eligibility for Medi-Cal is based on income.
+In most circumstances, you’ll qualify for Medi-Cal's free coverage if you’re an individual earning $20,120 or less a year or a family of four making $41,400 or less annually.
 If you earn more, you may still qualify and can have a small monthly cost.

 What is the difference between Medicare and Medi-Cal?

-Medi-Cal and Medicare are two separate and distinct programs, each driven by disparate missions and each playing a vital role in providing health care to their respective populations.
+Medi-Cal and Medicare are two separate and distinct programs, each driven by its own mission and each playing a vital role in providing health care to its respective population.

 Medicare, by contrast, is a federal program that operates on a nationwide basis, providing health care coverage to more than 63 million seniors and disabled beneficiaries under the age of 65.